Over 163,000 children in British Columbia experience food insecurity every year.

 Burnside Gorge Community Association

-Burnside Gorge Community Association has augmented the stress of food insecurity by providing 100 families with a food hamper each week – but funding had elapsed and the need still exists
+Burnside Gorge Community Association has augmented the stress of food insecurity by providing 100 families with a food hamper each week – but funding has elapsed and the need still exists.

-CFAX Santas Anonymous Society stepped in to cover this need from March 22 2021 to the end of June 2021.
+CFAX Santas Anonymous Society has stepped in to help cover this need with a $20,000 grant.

 Central Middle School – Healthy Snack for Hungry Kids program

-Children who arrive to class hungry can lose productivity, more likely to have poorer health, make slower gains in math and reading, higher levels of anxiety and depression.
+Children who arrive to class hungry often lose productivity, are more likely to have poorer health, make slower gains in math and reading, along with higher levels of anxiety and depression.
 Children at Central Middle School have access to the breakfast and lunch program, but anxiety grows as the end of the school day approaches and hunger returns.
 The Healthy Snacks for Hungry Kids program offers children apples and cheese to help bridge the gap of hunger.
-Sadly, too many children have very little to eat until the next day’s breakfast program.
+Santas has been proud to support this initiative by providing over $88,000 worth of grants over the years.

 Camp Subsidies: When CFAX Santas Anonymous provides subsidies for participation in spring and summer camps for local children and youth – the subsidy also includes a budget for a healthy snack for children.
 Many children that attend day camps arrive without food.